-Perks of cruise weddings
+Perks of planning a cruise wedding

-Much like a destination wedding at a hotel or resort, a cruise wedding is a fabulous way to extend the celebration into a vacation with family and friends.
+Much like a destination wedding at a hotel or resort, getting married on a cruise ship is a fabulous way to extend the celebration into a vacation with family and friends.
 Cruise weddings are also incredibly affordable and simple to plan.
 But, unlike a resort wedding, you don’t have to narrow down a world of choices to just a single destination.
 Since a cruise lets you experience several ports within a single trip and gives you plenty of care-free days at sea, you’ll get all the perfect mix of excitement and relaxation.

 - Star Clippers Cruises